learn-co-curriculum/hs-social-media-recreation/README.md

 4. Create an `index.erb` page to display all of the created content.
 5. Add a form for people to add new content.
 6. Setup your controller with the necessary routes.

+## Bonus Features

++ Start stying your app so it looks great